mstasak/HBD8080A/README.md

 Status: running well from the front panel.
 Speed equivalent to approximately 40MHz 8080A (on a Ryzen 5500 host).
 Host load about 1.0 logical core.

 Next: implement a dumb terminal (teletype-ish).
-Make a monitor, ot try to run a significant program, like IMSAI SCS or Palo Alto Tiny Basic.
+Make a monitor program, or try to run a significant program, like IMSAI SCS or Palo Alto Tiny Basic.

 ![image](https://github.com/mstasak/MFComputer/assets/39843617/fe0ce289-b7da-4ed7-814a-4bbbf9c7bebb)